Tasman National Park

 The Tasman National Park is a national park in eastern Tasmania, Australia, approximately 56 km east of Hobart.
 The 107.5 km2 park is situated on part of both the Forestier and Tasman peninsulas and encompasses all of Tasman Island.

 History

 Whaling activity took place in the 1830s and 1840s.

+The prominent cliffs with dolerite columns at Cape Raoul were damaged by gunnery practice by warships of the Royal Navy's Australia Station in the late 1800s.

 The park was proclaimed under the Regional Forest Agreement on 30 April 1999.
 The Tasman Island Lighthouse (constructed in 1906) is located on Tasman Island, which is part of the park.
 This lighthouse and weather station has been unmanned since 1977.

 Geography

 At 300 m above sea level, the columnar dolerite cliffs at Cape Pillar and Tasman Island are among the highest in the world.
 Dolerite is a rare rock type on mainland Australia.
 Land formations accessible by road include the Blowhole (a hole at the inland end of a sea cave), Devils Kitchen (a rock hole) and Waterfall Bay.
 Dolerite formations which are more easily viewed from the ocean include Cathedral Rock, Totem Pole, Candlestick, and Tasmans Arch.
 The park includes The Lanterns, three small islands.